Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Call your doctor if any of the following occur during home treatment:

-- Nausea or vomiting develops or increases.
+- Nausea or vomiting persists or increases.

 - Fainting occurs.